 Share your Talents

 Do you have a special talent?
 Love to entertain?
 Everyone has something special to offer and we welcome you all-hairstylists, musicians, puppeteers, massage therapists, singers, gardeners, dancers, photographers, yoga instructors and anyone else we missed.
 Our families LOVE participating in new opportunities!
 We welcome all new ideas!
-Contact Ashley at email@example.com to schedule a date on our volunteer calendar.
+Contact Eve at email@example.com to schedule a date on our volunteer calendar.

 Great Ideas for your Mitzvah Project